ErikBachRyhl/commit/COMPLETE_OVERVIEW.md

 ---

-## What is Renforce?
+## What is Commit?

-**Renforce** is a production-ready command-line tool that automatically converts your LaTeX study notes into Anki flashcards.
+**Commit** is a production-ready command-line tool that automatically converts your LaTeX study notes into Anki flashcards.
 It's designed for students and researchers who:

 - Take notes in LaTeX (definitions, theorems, examples)
 - Want spaced repetition flashcards automatically generated